vnohhf/extinction_coefficient/README.md

 extinction_coeffcient(Band,EBV=EBV,Teff=Teff)
 ~~~

 If Teff is unknown in advance, the observed (BP-RP) color can be entered as a substitute.
-This program first makes a rough reddening correction to the observed (BP-RP) and then converts them to Teff using an empirical polynomial relationship between (BP-RP)0 and Teff.
+This program first makes a rough reddening correction to the observed (BP-RP) and then converts them to Teff using an empirical polynomial relationship between intrinsic color (BP-RP)0 and Teff.
 This allows the exact reddening factor to be obtained using Teff, and then the procedure iterates once.
 ~~~python
 Band = ["BP-RP","FUV-g","i'-z'"]
 EBV = [0.1, 0.3, 0.5]